 A Focus on Children’s Dental Health Month

 In the United States, it is the youngest members of the population that are suffering most from tooth decay.
 While the overall incidence of tooth decay has declined over the last ten years, more and more children are being affected by it—children as young as two years old are getting cavities in their primary teeth.
-In an effort to reverse this trend, dental care professionals, like your family dentist in Longwood, and the American Dental Association are taking part in programs designed to help parents teach their children about proper dental care and bring awareness of the importance of good dental hygiene to communities across the country.
+In an effort to reverse this trend, dental care professionals, like your family dentist in Sweet Water, and the American Dental Association are taking part in programs designed to help parents teach their children about proper dental care and bring awareness of the importance of good dental hygiene to communities across the country.

 February marks the celebration of the American Dental Association’s 65-year program, National Children’s Dental Health Month (NCDHM), designed to promote awareness of proper oral hygiene habits in children.
 The program began in the 1940s, uniting dental care professionals with their community to combat ailing dental health across the country.

 Today, the program extends beyond one month of the year and strives to give parents and teachers the tools necessary to teach young children about proper dental health care all year long.